matwilso/matwilso.github.io/_posts/gpt-sim.md

 Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to train a very accurate future-frame-predictor using a scaled up, but relatively dumb approach.

-A future-frame-predictor, with a bit of guidance, could become a general purpose reality simulator.
+A future-frame-predictor like this, with a bit of guidance, could become a general purpose reality simulator.
 Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT-X would learn super accurate physics to better predict the next frame.
-With enough capacity and enough data (and a pinch of inductive biases), it would become insanely good at this.
+With enough capacity, enough data, and a few built-in inductive biases, it would become insanely good at this.
 At least good enough to generate and physically simulate very realistic scenes.